AxonIQ/axon-server-plugin-api/README.md

 Users can define multiple interceptors for the same point, these interceptors will be executed based on the value of the _order_ operation in the interceptor instance.

-Each interceptor operation has an InterceptorContext instance as its first parameter.
+Each interceptor operation has an _ExtensionUnitOfWork_ instance as its last parameter.
 This contains information about the caller of the request, the Axon Server context and allows implementors of interceptors to pass data in the interceptor chain.
+For instance, for a command the _ExtensionUnitOfWork_ for the request interceptors is the same instance as the one provided in the response interceptors.

 ### Command